corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 1. Push
 1. Merge latest main branch into current branch
 1. Create PR

+## Recap

+This is how a Corgian develop software and use Git as a simple tool to achieve their goal.
+Corgian uses simple to use GUI to interact with Git in an easy and reliable manner.
+The changes are freely committed using `STASH`, commit, and push to add value as soon as possible.
+Once ready, merge in the latest main branch using the most basic merge strategy to avoid catastrophic mistakes.
+A bite sized PR is created, reviewed, approved, and squash merged into main branch as soon as possible.

 ## Counter Arguments
 ### Argument 1: Jokes on You, I don't use PR